Showtime (TV network): Former first-run contracts

-On April 13, 1990, Showtime signed an exclusive first-run film output deal with New Line Cinema; the deal expired after 1995.
-In July 1993, Encore signed an output deal with New Line Cinema, broadcasting its films released between 1994 and 2004.
+On April 13, 1990, Showtime signed an exclusive first-run film output deal with New Line Cinema; in July 1993, Encore signed an output deal with New Line Cinema, broadcasting its films released between 1994 and 2004.
 On November 22, 1993, Showtime signed exclusive first-run premium cable rights with Metro-Goldwyn-Mayer (renewing an existing pact with the studio) and United Artists, which were renewed for nine additional years in 2000.
 On March 5, 1996, Showtime announced a seven-year output deal with Phoenix Pictures (as part of an agreement that also included the purchase of an 11% equity interest), broadcasting titles from that studio released between 1996 and 2002.
-During that time, Showtime also maintained output deals with TriStar Pictures (between 1994 and 1999), Dimension Films (between 1997 and 2003), Castle Rock Entertainment (which expired after 1999), PolyGram Filmed Entertainment (which expired after 2001), and Artisan Entertainment.
+During that time, Showtime also maintained output deals with TriStar Pictures (between 1989 and 1999, non-exclusive until 1990), Dimension Films (between 1997 and 2003), Castle Rock Entertainment (which expired after 1999), PolyGram Filmed Entertainment (which expired after 2001), and Artisan Entertainment (later Lionsgate, which expired after 2008).
 In 2006, Showtime entered into a partial deal with Rogue Pictures to broadcast select films released by the studio (especially those originally produced for home video release).

 On December 4, 2008, Showtime signed a four-year exclusive first-run distribution deal with Summit Entertainment, broadcasting 42 films that were released by that studio between 2009 and 2012.
 On May 27, 2011, rival premium channel HBO had signed an output deal with Summit Entertainment, allowing films that were released between 2013 and 2017 to be broadcast on HBO.
 Showtime formerly had a deal with The Weinstein Company (since 2009, including releases by Dimension Films).
 Netflix assumed the rights to The Weinstein Company's films starting in 2016.